 You can track history for fields, name fields and record types of standard and custom objects.
-To do this, history tacking must also be enabled on the parent object.
+To do this, history tracking must also be enabled on the parent object.

-We'll look to see if the field, name field or record type has history tracking enabled and look to see if the parent object is the target, if it is, we'll check if has history tracking enabled too.
+We'll look to see if the field, name field or record type has history tracking enabled and look to see if the parent object is in the target, and if it is, we'll check if it has history tracking enabled too.

 What problem is it solving?